JackedPeep/IAmEmployable/aminoAcid_hydrophobicity_window_GUI/SDP.md

 TODO: the psudo code for your project goes here.
 Write it as clearly as you can so that others might be able to understand it.

+Front-End (HTML + JavaScript): Create an HTML form that allows the user to input either the protein sequence or the accession number.
+You can use JavaScript to handle the form submission and make AJAX calls to the back-end server.
+HTML

+Back-End (Node.js + Express): Create a back-end server that can receive the AJAX calls from the front-end.
+If the user inputs an accession number, the server should fetch the protein sequence from the NCBI website.
+This can be done using a library like axios or node-fetch to make HTTP requests.
+JavaScript

+Protein Sequence Processing: Once you have the protein sequence, you can process it to find all ‘AL???LW’ patterns that are in the high hydrophobicity window.
+This will involve implementing the Kyte-Doolittle Score Schema and scanning the protein sequence with a sliding window of size 19.
+If the average score within the window exceeds the threshold of 1.6, check if the pattern ‘AL???LW’ exists within that window.

+TODO: Plot the scores using a library like Chart.js The x-axis should be the position in the sequence
+The y-axis should be the Kyte-Doolittle score
+You could highlight the windows with a score above the threshold

 ### Define the amino acids and the pattern
 amino_acids_hydrophobicity = {
     'A': 1.8,  # Alanine